 Have you ever wondered the reason why people leave your website so quickly?
 Why do visitors keep clicking away although you have probably put a lot of time and effort into creating your site?
-Below are the 8 major reasons people may click away from your website.
+Below are the 8 major reasons why people may click away from your website.

 According to Kissmetrics, 47 percent of visitors expect a website to load in less than 2 seconds, and 40 percent of visitors will leave the website if the loading process takes more than 3 seconds.

 A single second delay in your website loading time can result in a 7% loss in conversion, and 40% of web users will abandon a website if it takes longer than 3 seconds to load.